 SECURITY The VPSA bonds are limited and special obligations of the VPSA, payable solely from payments of principal and interest to be made by the county on its local school bonds.
 The local school bonds are GOs of the county, for which the county has pledged its full faith and credit for payment and unlimited taxing authority.
-The VPSA has assigned its rights to receive all payments of principal and interest on the local school bonds to the State Treasurer acting as paying agent for the series 2021A and series 2021B bonds and all such payments of principal and interest on the local school bonds shall be made directly to the State Treasurer.
-The outstanding IDA revenue bonds and the county's series 2013 COPs and series 2010 lease participation certificates are backed by lease or basic payments equal to debt service and subject to annual appropriation by the county board.
+The VPSA has assigned its rights to receive all payments of principal and interest on the local school bonds to the State Treasurer acting as paying agent for the series 2022 bonds and all such payments of principal and interest on the local school bonds shall be made directly to the State Treasurer.
+The outstanding IDA revenue bonds and the county's series 2013 COPs are backed by lease or basic payments equal to debt service and subject to annual appropriation by the county board.
 ANALYTICAL CONCLUSION The 'AAA' rating on the VPSA special obligation bonds reflects the county's 'AAA' IDR and GO rating, which is underpinned by the county's superior gap-closing capacity and budget flexibility, and its unlimited taxing authority.
 Fitch expects the county to maintain a high level of financial flexibility given its solid operating performance, healthy available fund balance, and moderate liability burden.
-The 'AA+' rating on the appropriation-backed debt is onenotch below the IDR reflecting the slightly higher degree of optionality associated with appropriation payments.
+The 'AA+' rating on the appropriation-backed debt is one-notch below the IDR reflecting the slightly higher degree of optionality associated with appropriation payments.
 Economic Resource Base The county is located in northern Virginia, less than 25 miles southwest of Washington, D.C.
-The county's population reached an estimated U.S. census population of 482,204 in 2020, up 20% since 2010.
+The county's population reached an estimated U.S. census population of 482,204 in 2021, up 20.5% since 2010.
 KEY RATING DRIVERS Revenue Framework: 'aaa' The county derives the bulk of its revenues from property taxes.
 General fund revenue growth is expected to exceed inflation over time based on expectations for continued population growth and tax base expansion from new development and property appreciation.
 The county has strong control over revenues given its independent legal ability to increase property taxes without limitation.
-Expenditure Framework: 'aa' Fitch expects the natural pace of spending growth to generally track or marginally exceed natural revenue growth.
+Expenditure Framework: 'aa' Fitch expects the natural pace of spending growth to be marginally above natural revenue growth.
 Moderate carrying costs and broad flexibility to manage labor-related costs afford the county solid flexibility to adjust spending.
-Long-Term Liability Burden: 'aa' The combined burden of debt and Fitch-adjusted net pension liabilities represents about 9% of personal income.
-Fitch expects the liability burden remain in the moderate range (below 20% of personal income) over the long term given county plans to issue debt annually to meet school and other county capital needs.
-Operating Performance: 'aaa' The county's superior budget flexibility and ample unrestricted general fund balance (equal to 15% of spending or higher dating back more than a decade) should allow it to manage through economic downturns without diminishing its overall financial flexibility.
+Long-Term Liability Burden: 'aa' The combined burden of debt and Fitch-adjusted net pension liabilities represents about 10% of personal income, at the low end of the moderate range.
+Fitch expects the liability burden to remain in this range as the county continues to issue debt annually to meet school and other county capital needs.
+Operating Performance: 'aaa' The county's superior budget flexibility and ample unrestricted general fund balance (equal to 15% of spending or higher dating back more than a decade) allows it to manage through economic downturns without diminishing its overall financial flexibility.
 RATING SENSITIVITIES Factors that could, individually or collectively, lead to positive rating action/upgrade: --Not applicable given the 'AAA' IDR and GO rating.